tv-trend-analysis/tv-trend-app/README.md

 # tv-trend-app
-This web app is used to rate tv shows based on sentimental analysis of tweets
+This web app is used to rate tv shows based on sentimental analysis of tweets.